Everest Base Camp Trek via Phaplu

 As you trek higher into the Everest region, mobile network coverage naturally weakens, and connections become increasingly patchy, especially near Gorak Shep and Everest Base Camp.
 For reliable service, Nepal has two main providers: Ncell and NTC (Nepal Telecom).

 Of the two, NTC generally offers better coverage across the Khumbu region, though it can even be spotty in remote valleys.
 It’s best to buy your SIM card in Kathmandu before heading into the mountains.
-You will need a passport copy and a valid Nepalese visa to register it, so keep those handy.
+You need a passport copy and a valid Nepal visa to register it, so keep those handy.

 Charging Facilities